Microsoft/azure-docs.pt-pt/articles/security-center/workflow-automation.md

-## <a name="create-a-logic-app-and-define-when-it-should-automatically-run"></a>Crie uma App Lógica e defina quando deve ser executado automaticamente
+## <a name="create-a-logic-app-and-define-when-it-should-automatically-run"></a>Crie uma aplicação lógica e defina quando deve ser executado automaticamente

 1. A partir da barra lateral do Centro de Segurança, selecione **a automatização do fluxo de trabalho**.